-Welcome to the competitive classes for 2023
+Welcome to the competitive classes for 2024

-We are pleased to present the list of competition classes for 2023.
+We are pleased to present the list of competition classes for 2024.
 We have again made various tweaks and alterations to keep the show topical and fresh.

-We encourage all amateur competitors to take part in the classes, whatever your skill levels.
+We encourage all amateur competitors to take part, whatever your skill level.

-The show website is fully integrated with this paper booklet and we encourage you to submit your entry forms online via the website.
-This is the quickest and easiest way to make entries.
+The show website is fully integrated with this paper booklet and you can submit your entry forms easily via the website.
 We have not abandoned the traditional postal submissions and we remain grateful to the Taunton Visitor Centre for acting as a collection point for those who wish to deliver their entry forms by hand.
-If you have any questions about your entries, please contact the helpdesk.
-This is staffed by volunteers and we will respond to your queries as quickly as possible.
+If you have any questions about your entries, please contact the helpdesk, details below.